katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 Trying to combine lists of ourliers obtained from different approaches in a statistical way?<br>
 Try p-value geometric mean calculations.

-Trying to see if anyone with a dataset like yours has run a specific program?
+Trying to see if anyone with a dataset like yours has run a specific program?<br>
 Search for the paper title of your prefered program in [google scholar](https://scholar.google.com/), and click the 'Cited by XXX'.
 Then, click the box 'Search within citing articles' and look up your study keywords in the literature that has cited that program, and you may find some relevant ones.
 Even better, if it is a recent paper in a journal that promotes open science (e.g., Molecular Ecology) the authors may have made their code publically available.

 ## Funding